 USC Non-Discrimination Policy

-Student Counseling Services is proud of its vibrant, diverse community and is committed to serving all of its students and communities.
-In training and with each other, staff strive for a work environment that promotes openness, contemplation, accepts differences, and recognizes that multicultural competencies exemplifies lifelong learning rather than a static standard to achieve.
+In training and with each other, Student Counseling Services strive for a work environment that promotes openness, contemplation, accepts differences, and recognizes that multicultural competencies exemplifies lifelong learning rather than a static standard to achieve.
 Student Counseling Services expects self-awareness, attitude of openness to learning, maturity, support, and mutual respect and dignity in all dialogues and interactions with staff and students.
 These expectations are consistent with upholding the USC Non-Discrimination Policy.

 Student Disclosure of Personal Information